Zakhya/IP-checker-proto/README.md

 # IP Checker

 This app checks the ip of certain buildings and also gives users a map tool to experiment with.

-## this is the change i'd like to commit
+This is a prototype not conencted to any larger project as of now.